Thank you for finding me here! Five years ago, I wrote copy for this page

 to buy the yacht and the jet and go live in the

 Ah, but publishing isn't that simple, and writing isn't either, and neither is life, I guess.
 The publishing biz is a beast that makes no sense.
 It's a camel with many humps, and you have to keep climbing them, shuffling around and trying to find a comfortable seat.
 To mix metaphors as no writer should.

 After my third novel came out, my editor was let go, and I suddenly had no home for my work.

-Luckily, I had a new book all ready to go, which my agent was eager to go out with.
+Luckily, I had a new book all ready to go, which my agent was eager to submit.
 And at least it would be easy this time, right?
 After all, one of my books was a USA Today bestseller.
 Two had won major awards.
 I had starred reviews.
 Readers I loved.
-A slew of successful events on tour.
+A slew of successful events I’d done on tour.

 Not right.
 It seems the rejections don't stop just because you've had some success.
 It took my agent and me over a year of perfecting that book, seeking support in the form of blurbs, and tolerating no's before offers began to come in.
-In the end, we had the excitement of an auction--and better yet, I was able to join a publisher I truly feel gets me and gets this business.
+In the end, we had the excitement of an auction--and better yet, I was able to join a publisher I truly feel understands both me and this tricky business.